-PTSD or post traumatic stress disorder is a major problem that influences millions of people each year throughout the country.
-In many cases, PTSD can be caused by any kind of distressing or horrific occasion, consistent with that of automobile accidents.
-Research has revealed that approximately nine percent of the population that has experienced a car or truck accident will go through some sort of post traumatic stress disorder.
+PTSD or post-traumatic stress disorder is a significant problem that influences millions of people each year throughout the country.
+In many cases, PTSD can be caused by any kind of distressing or horrific occasion, consistent with automobile accidents.
+Research has revealed that approximately nine percent of the population with a car or truck accident will go through some post-traumatic stress disorder.
 The number escalates to nearly 60 percent when the person associated with an auto-accident seeks mental healthcare after the mishap.

-Being harmed in a car accident can transform not only the lives of those involved but that of their friends, family and loved ones.
+Being harmed in a car accident can transform the lives of those involved and that of their friends, family, and loved ones.
 The Salt Lake City auto accident legal representatives of The Law Offices of Roberto Hernandez can assist you in recouping settlements for your injuries, both mental and physical.

 The Signs and Symptoms of PTSD

-If you believe you may be suffering from PTSD after an accident, it is important to recognize what it is and what signs may be associated with this disorder after a car or large truck accident.
+If you believe you may have PTSD after an accident, it is important to recognize what it is and what signs may be associated with this disorder after a car or massive truck accident.
 PTSD can complicate your life to the point where you no longer feel able to get behind the wheel of your vehicle.
-The lack of being able to drive can seriously limit your ability to get to work or live a normal life in many ways.
-People suffering from PTSD can also trigger immense emotional distress, and lead to ongoing depression and anxiety.
+The lack of drive can seriously limit your ability to get to work or live everyday life in many ways.
+People who have PTSD can also trigger immense emotional distress and lead to ongoing depression and anxiety.

 The symptoms of PTSD include the following: